-A particular crop of interest for Germany during that time was the sugar beet.
+A particular crop of interest for Germany during that time was sugar beet.

 Sugar was being extracted from beets as far back as the 1700s, but it wasn’t a major process at the time.
-It took Napoleon Bonaparte realizing the usefulness of the sugar beet for it to become a major crop.
+It took Napoleon Bonaparte to realize the usefulness of the sugar beet for it to become a major crop.

 Germany took notice of how valuable the sugar beet was.
 It became a primary crop for the nation.
 Farmers in different states including Saxony devoted more resources to sugar beets.

 The investment in sugar beets proved immensely beneficial to Germany.
 Even to this day, the aforementioned crop remains vital to global sugar production.